 - Decreased rate of breathing

 - Serotonin syndrome

 - Liver failure

 - Impaired judgment

 - Profound drowsiness

 - Loss of consciousness

-In the long-term, people abusing Vicodin start overlooking the adverse side effects, only focusing on the pleasant, desirable effects.
-As they continue using Vicodin, they develop tolerance, meaning they need increased quantity, higher and more frequent doses of Vicodin to achieve the same results – pain relief and/or euphoria and to avoid the symptoms of withdrawal.
-This tolerance leads to the increased continuously need for the drug, Vicodin dependence, and addiction.
+In the long-term, people abusing Vicodin start overlooking the adverse side effects.
+They instead focus only on the pleasant, desirable effects.
+As they continue using Vicodin, they develop tolerance.
+This means they need to increase the quantity and frequency of their Vicodin doses to achieve the same results, or they may face withdrawal.
+Tolerance leads to a continuous need for the drug, which in turn leads to Vicodin dependence and addiction.

 The natural production of endorphin in the pituitary gland is triggered by internal and external stimuli – stress, pain, and many other activities.
 Endorphins lower the feeling of pain and create a sense of well-being.
-External opioids, such as Vicodin, activate the opioid receptors and suppressing the natural production of endorphins.
-The more opioid introduced into the body, the more endorphin/opioid receptors are created.
+External opioids, as found in Vicodin, activate the opioid receptors and suppress the natural production of endorphins.
+The more opioids that are introduced into the body, the more endorphin/opioid receptors are created.
 This becomes a never-ending cycle: the more receptors are created, the more opioids a person needs to satisfy this neuro-biochemical demand.
-A person has developed the dependence on the opioid.
+Physical dependence on the opioid is created.